-How does trended credit data affect the mortgage industry?
+How does trended credit data impact the mortgage industry?

 How does trended credit history impact the mortgage lending industry?